-5. 2019 Strategic Plan Review (No Action)
+8. 2019 Strategic Plan's Review (Discussion Only)

-Chief Financial Officer, Erin McGrath said that she and PFM Financial Advisors, Sarah Hollenbeck will be presenting to the Board a preview of the financial projections that will be part of the Strategic Plan.
-Highlighted included:
+Chief Financial Officer, Erin McGrath, said that she and PFM Financial Advisors, Sarah Hollenbeck will be presenting to the Board a preview of the financial projections that will be part of the Strategic Plan.
+Highlights included: